As of today, I’m 22 weeks pregnant with our baby boy! In this post, I wanted to share everything that I experienced during my first trimester.

 I’m so glad that the first trimester is over and I can finally feel myself again.
 While my first pregnancy went by so quickly and I barely felt any different from before I got pregnant, this second one started quite differently.

-Now I know what the morning sickness is all about & in my case, it never occurred in the mornings.
+Now I know what the morning sickness is all about and in my case, it never occurred in the mornings.
 Instead, I felt terribly sick in the afternoons, and the thought of food made me feel nauseous.

 Here’s what helped me deal with nausea during the first trimester: